v20100v/6i-Jekyll/README.md

 - IT projects Portfolio, with two types of views (as a grid or as a list) and with filters on projects.
 - Tags in page, and see all the tags will be listed in a summary page.
-- Responsive design for all devices.
+- Fully responsive design for all devices.
+- Improve syntax highlighting with [Prism.js](https://prismjs.com/)
 - Provides console commands to make easier development using Jekyll and [Webpack](https://webpack.js.org/) with watch & livereload mode ; and the publication on Github pages of a Jekyll site.
 - Support of Yarn in order to manage dependencies for front-end and development tools with in Node.js ecosystem.
 - Support of [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) 5 with Sass, in order to customize implementation.
-- Support of [Webpack](https://webpack.js.org/) 4 for bundling Javascript (ES6) and assets of this jekyll site.
+- Support of [Webpack](https://webpack.js.org/) 5 for bundling Javascript (ES6) and assets of this jekyll site.
 - Support of [Font Awesome 5](https://fontawesome.com/) for icon library and toolkit.
 - Pagination generator for Jekyll ([jekyll-paginate-v2](https://github.com/sverrirs/jekyll-paginate-v2)) ;
 - Generate a sitemaps.org compliant sitemap for your site ([jekyll-sitemap](https://github.com/jekyll/jekyll-sitemap)) ;